Skip to Content

 Sharing is caring!

+I love to cook outside.
+Whether that be grilling, cooking a stew over an open fire, or doing a little smoking.
+I have to admit though, that I do not have much experience with smoking.
 Mostly what I have done in the past has been on a Weber kettle grill.
 I came across the Orion Cooker and instantly was intrigued by it.
 After looking it over, I felt compelled to do an honest review of The Orion cooker.

 A Honest Review of The Orion Cooker.